Gifted Girls Only: Club Sapphire

-Allison let her fingers rest on Aaron's free wrist.
-"Do I know you?"
+Allison let her fingers rest on Aaron's free hand.
+“Do I know you?”

 “Maybe, I play basketball for Florida State.”

 Allison bounced up.
-"I knew it!
-I knew I recognized you," she lied.
-"Stay for a minute."
+“I knew I recognized you,” she lied.
+“Stay for a minute.”

-Taking my cue, I slid next to Theresa, our butts sharing one chair so Aaron could sit down.
+Taking my cue, I slid next to Theresa.
+Our butts shared one chair so Aaron could sit.
 Allison settled on Derrick's surprised and appreciative lap to make a place for Julie.

 After a few minutes of chat, Julie stood.
 “Come on, Aaron.
 I want to go to a real club.”